A dichotomy theory for the height functions of the BKT transition: Introduction

 \begin{bigtheorem}[Effective temperature gap] There exists a universal constant $\ceff>0$ with the following property.
 If $V\in\PhiDeloc$ is any delocalised potential, then

-In particular, if the model has the Gaussian free field $\betaeff(V)\times\Gamma$ with effective temperature $\betaeff(V)\in[0,\infty)$ as its scaling limit, then $\betaeff(V)\geq \ceff$.
+In particular, if the model has the Gaussian free field $\betaeff(V)\cdot\Gamma$ with effective temperature $\betaeff(V)\in[0,\infty)$ as its scaling limit, then $\betaeff(V)\geq \ceff$.
 Since $\betaeff(V)=0$ for $V\in\PhiLoc$, this means that there is a range $(0,\ceff)$ of forbidden values for the effective temperature, which we call the \emph{effective temperature gap}. \end{bigtheorem}

+We do not derive a general \emph{upper bound} on the variance, but do remark that in certain cases (such as the square potential), a logarithmic upper bound can be derived easily via Gaussian domination (cf.~\cite{AizenmanHarelPeled_2022_DepinningIntegerrestrictedGaussian}).

-In fact, the lower bound is valid for the variance of any (weighted) average over the heights at vertices belonging to $\Lambda_m$, not just circle averages.
-The constant $\ceff$ is universal: it does not depend on the choice of the potential $V$, and does not change even if we allow different edges to have different potential functions (in a sufficiently symmetric fashion); see Subsection~\ref{subsec:into:sym_gen}.
-The constant seems to encode a fundamental property of two-dimensional Euclidean space, and arises naturally from the Russo-Seymour-Welsh theory.
+The lower bound is valid for the variance of any (weighted) average over the heights at vertices belonging to $\Lambda_m^\dscrt$, not just circle averages.
+The constant $\ceff$ is universal: it does not depend on the choice of the potential $V$.
+The constant seems to encode a fundamental property of two-dimensional Euclidean space, and arises naturally from the Russo-Seymour-Welsh theory applied to a percolation representation of the height functions model.